 Next, integrate CoreDX DDS into an application!
 We've provided a sample data type and application with the distribution (located in COREDX\TOP/examples).
-You can use these examples or create your own while going though the following steps.
-Our example Makefiles were built for gcc (UNIX systems) and Visual Studio cl.exe (Windows systems).
+You can use this example or create your own while going though the following steps.
+Our example Makefiles were built for g++.

-1. Create the IDL file for the data type(s) you will use for communications.
+Create the IDL file for the data type(s) you will use for communications.
 IDL is a language independent way to specify data types and interfaces and is standardized by the OMG.
 [NOTE: CoreDX DDS example data types files often use the historical ".ddl" extension.
 The syntax is IDL compliant, even though the file is named ".ddl".]
 Here is the "hello world" example IDL provided with the distribution:

-''' hello.idl
+hello.idl

-struct StringMsg
+struct StringMsg {

-{

-string msg;
+string msg; };

-};

-'''

-2. Tell the CoreDX DDS type compiler where your evaluation license is located.
+1. Tell the CoreDX DDS type compiler where your evaluation license is located.
 You can copy the license file into the directory where you will run the compiler; or set the following environment variable, using the full path to your license file.
 (This assumes a bash style shell):